-The Teco Echo, the college paper, is published twice a month by the students.
+The Teco Echo, the college paper, is published weekly by the students.
 It carries the usual college and alumni news, and is designed to furnish an outlet to student expression on all matters pertaining to their educational development.

 The Tecoan is the college annual.
 It is published by the students at the close of each regular school year.